Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 ## Implementing `PIsDataRepr` and friends

 Implementing these is rather simple with generic deriving + `PIsDataReprInstances`.
 All you need is a well formed type using `PDataRecord`.
-For example, suppose you wanted to implement `PIsDataRepr` for the Plutarch version of this Haskell type-
+For example, suppose you wanted to implement `PIsDataRepr` for the Plutarch version of this Haskell type:

 > Jack: avoid '+' in prose.